Meet The Team

 I am the Project Coordinator for The School Bank West Lothian.
 I thoroughly enjoy my role working with the dedicated Board of Trustees and a lovely bunch of kind hearted Volunteers who all work tirelessly to help our local children and their families by providing uniform packs to those who need our help.
 It’s a varied role and its great being able to make a real impact in our local community.

-I am a mum of a High School child and in my previous life I was an HR Manager before becoming a stay at home mum and then more recently joining The School Bank West Lothian first as a Board Member then as Project Coordinator.
+I am a mum of a High School child and in my previous life I was an HR Manager before becoming a stay at home mum before joining The School Bank West Lothian first as a Board Member then in 2018 as the Project Coordinator.

 Everyone involved with our service is dedicated and it’s great being part of such a generous and kind bunch of people.

 I established the School Bank West Lothian in August 2015 as I wanted to help children and families in my local community.
 I was motivated to help young people have equal opportunities to access positive educational experiences, as I believe strongly in the power of education to change lives.

 As a passionate recycler, I love the fact that we are helping local families as well as the environment by recycling unwanted textiles and diverting them from landfill.
 Every item that is donated to us is either passed on to local children or other organisations, such as Kids Love Clothes.
 Nothing is wasted!

 I live in West Lothian with my husband and two children.
 I understand the financial pressures families face when managing the cost of the school day and I am proud that The School Bank West Lothian is able to help families in times of need.

 In my day job, I work as a Further Education lecturer, with 15 years’ experience teaching Social Sciences and Childhood Practice.

 I thoroughly enjoy overseeing the work of The School Bank West Lothian and I am privileged to have the opportunity to engage with many wonderful people across the charity, including the Board of Trustees, volunteers, sponsors and referrers.